hsh803/human_value_detection/README.md

 - Sub-task 1: Given a text, for each sentence, detect which human values the sentence refers to.

 ## Task
-- Our project goal
-: Train LLMs that works well on this multi-label task.
+- Project goal: Train LLMs that works well on the multi-label task and test to answer to our experimental question
-: Is there a pattern of how the model’s effectiveness changes according to the size of the training data?
+- Experiment question: Is there a pattern of how the model’s effectiveness changes according to the size of the training data?
 How and why?

 ## Data
 - 44 758 sentences and 19*2 (values * attained/constrained) human value labels in English